 Covers a wealth of domestic skills and situations including autism-friendly environments, toys, oral health, bereavement, managing money.

 Hints and tips about dealing with or managing situations such as family days out and holidays, or going out and about locally – for example, to the shops.

-Information on employment for people with autism, their parents and carers, and employers.
+Information on employment for people with autism and their parents and carers.

 Information about some of the benefits and services available to people with autism and their parents and carers.